-Legal The Constitution must adhere to legislation otherwise the Council could be subject to legal challenges and claims for costs. • Innovation Much of what can comprise a Constitution is set down in legislation.
-However, the review has sought to continually organise this in such a way as to make it workable and appropriate for the City Council.
-Reputation If the Council does not have an appropriate decision-making framework in place, and can not make timely decisions or take appropriate actions, the Council's reputation will be compromised.
-The proposed constitution has provides for appropriate decision making Other
+Innovation Much of what can comprise a Constitution is set down in legislation.
+However, the review has sought to continually organise this in such a way as to make it workable and appropriate for the City Council.The proposed constitution has provides for appropriate decision-making framework in place, and can not make timely decisions or take appropriate actions, the Council's reputation will be compromised.The proposed constitution has provides for appropriate decision Legal The Constitution must adhere to legislation otherwise the Council could be subject to legal challenges and claims for costs.
+The proposed constitution adheres to legislation.
+ReputationIf the Council does nothave an appropriatedecision-makingframework in place, andcan not make timelydecisions or takeappropriate actions, theCouncil's reputation will be Much of what can comprise a Constitution is set down in legislation.
+However, the review has sought to continually organise this in such a way as to make it workable and appropriate Other If the Council does not have an appropriate decision-making framework in place, and can not make timely decisions or take appropriate actions, the Council's reputation will be compromised. has provides for appropriate decision